Nico Hoerner Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.48 team ERA that ranks 21st among all MLB pitching staffs.
+- The Marlins' 4.54 team ERA ranks 18th across all league pitching staffs.

-- Marlins pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Marlins pitchers combine to surrender 35 total home runs at a clip of 1.3 per game (to rank 21st in the league).

-- Cabrera (1-2) gets the starting nod for the Marlins in his sixth start of the season.
-He's put together a 4.91 ERA in 22 2/3 innings pitched, with 24 strikeouts.
+- Hoeing (0-1) gets the starting nod for the Marlins, his second this season.

-- The righty's most recent appearance came on Monday against the Atlanta Braves, when he tossed 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent appearance on Tuesday, the righty threw 3 2/3 innings against the Atlanta Braves, allowing four earned runs while surrendering six hits.

-- In five games this season, the 25-year-old has a 4.91 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.